Who is Chameleon on The Masked Singer?

 The Masked Singer viewers are an inquisitive bunch as they’ve been digging round to get the reality about every contestant.

-Nevertheless, Chameleon has left followers of the brand new ITV present baffled as his identification stays an enormous thriller.
+Nonetheless, Chameleon has left followers of the brand new ITV present baffled as his id stays an enormous thriller.

 Throughout the episode, the light-up lizard carried out Creep by Radiohead, which sadly landed him within the backside three.

-Whereas viewers got here tantalisingly near seeing beneath the masks, it appears they should wait just a bit longer.
-However who’re the rumoured stars that could possibly be behind Chameleon’s masks?
+Whereas viewers got here tantalisingly near seeing below the masks, it appears they should wait just a bit longer.
+However who’re the rumoured stars that may very well be behind Chameleon’s masks?

 - The Masked Singer – Which superstar is behind the masks?
 Theories and clues revealed